-- IPS Research Rotations.
+- GRSC 8500.
+Research Techniques in Integrated Plant Sciences (IPS).
 Three 6-week rotations.
 Students can request a rotation with ANY of our 57 IPS-affiliated faculty who are drawn from eight departments/institutes.
 Students can expect to have 30+ hours of time per week for research-related activities.

 - GRSC 8550.
 Responsible Conduct of Research.
 Students will explore ethical issues in research, including codes of ethics for professional organizations, the responsible conduct of research, and the development of personal professionalism and ethics.

-- Introduction to Integrated Plant Sciences Research.
+- GRSC 8510.
+Professional Development for Integrated Plant Sciences (IPS) Students.
 This semester-long course includes three modules:

 - Research Skills – An introduction on how to read and digest the primary literature and best practices for data collection, management and organization.